satisfactorymodding/Documentation/README.md

 If it doesn't automatically prompt you, press Ctrl+Shift+P to open the Command Pallatte, then type "Reopen in Container" and select the option that appears.

-The container will automatically serve the built content upon opening for preview in your browser or within VSCode.
+The container will automatically serve the built content upon opening for preview in your browser or within VSCode, as well as a file watcher to automatically rebuild the preview upon detecting changes.

-The container will automatically start a file watcher as well, but it doesn't seem to be working correctly in containers.
-You may need to manually run `pnpm run build:dev` to update the preview's contents if you make changes.
+You will still have to manually refresh your browser, though...

 If you are switching between container and local dev you may have to delete the `node_modules` and/or `.pnpm_store` folder.